 Foreign minister Prévot summons Iranian ambassador to express Belgium's concerns

-Foreign minister Maxime Prévot has on Monday summoned the Iranian ambassador to inform him of Belgium's concerns about the situation in his country.
+Foreign minister Maxime Prévot has summoned the Iranian ambassador to inform him of Belgium's concerns about the situation in his country.
 According to the minister, Belgium would also be open to new European sanctions.

 “Today, I summoned the Iranian ambassador to Belgium to express our concerns and demand that the Iranian authorities fulfil their international obligations, strictly refrain from any disproportionate use of force and respond to the peaceful demands of the Iranian people,” Prévot said in a statement on Monday.

-Belgian foreign minister Maxime Prévot © BELGA PHOTO NICOLAS MAETERLINCK
+Belgian Foreign minister Maxime Prévot © BELGA PHOTO NICOLAS MAETERLINCK

 Related news